 Rather than trying to do everything the hard way, check out URL Shortener Pro.
 The more famous WordPress plugin of this type is called Pretty Links, but I found it lacking in analytics.
 I switched recently to URL Shortener Pro and haven’t looked back.

 This WordPress plugin automates much of the affiliate link placement process.
-It even helps you make these links shareable across other social platforms and even email, increasing the potential for revenue.
+It even helps you make these links shareable across other social platforms and email, increasing the potential for revenue.
 Another plus is that use of URL Shortener Pro doesn’t depend on a third-party linking service, because the links are placed directly into your website.
 You’ll gain the opportunity to place redirects, and even benefit from analytics data that can really help you see what’s working and what isn’t, long before those checks arrive.
-This is a paid plugin, but it is priced very reasonably.
+This is a paid plugin, but it is priced very reasonably and should not detract from a healthy balance between revenue and cost.

 There are a few speed optimization plugins available, but I have found WP Rocket works the best and fastest for my site.